The Herald News, Tuesday, December 26, 2017 – Page A1

 The Fall River crew agreed the city’s side of the work went off with few glitches because of the pre-planning they were involved in.

-Biszko also ensured that every individual from the city is mentioned in the display, including the three mayors in office and the Fall River Office of Economic Development during the negotiations with Amazon to the completion of the project.
+Biszko also ensured that every individual from the city is mentioned in the display, including the three mayors in office and the Bristol County EDC during the negotiations with Amazon to the completion of the project.

 “This is a great gift.
 It’s a great project.
 The amount of work that was done in just a little over a year is just incredible,” said Mayor Jasiel Correia II.